-The full application must be completed and submitted online.
-The application for the 2018-2019 Rosalynn Carter Fellowships for Mental Health Journalism is available here.
+The full application must be completed and submitted online by 11:59pm Eastern on Wednesday, April 8, 2020.
+The application for the 2020-2021 Rosalynn Carter Fellowships for Mental Health Journalism is available here.
 Interested applicants should submit the following:

 - Letters of Recommendation: Two letters of recommendation from people familiar with the applicant's work should comment on the applicant's abilities and potential as a journalist.
-Recommenders will be asked to submit their letters online once the applicant has completed the application process, no later than April 24, 2019 at 11:59 p.m.
-EDT.
+Recommenders will receive an email asking for each letter to be submitted online no later than 11:59pm Eastern on Wednesday, April 22, 2020.

 - Letter of Support: If the applicant has a full-time employer, one letter from the applicant's publisher, editor, producer, manager, or director, supporting the application is required.
-If the applicant is self-employed, the third letter must come from an individual familiar with his or her work.
+If the applicant is self-employed, the letter of support must come from a leader in the supporting media organization who has decision-making authority to support your reporting.
 Preference will be given to those applicants with letters from editors or publishers that indicate a clear interest and strong likelihood to publish or broadcast the fellowship project.
-This individual will be asked to submit his or her letter online once the applicant has completed the application process, no later than April 24, 2019 at 11:59 pm EDT.
+This individual will receive an email asking for the letter to be submitted online no later than 11:59pm Eastern on Wednesday, April 22, 2020.

-All application materials, other than the letters of reference or support, must be submitted online by April 10, 2019 at 11:59 pm EDT.
+All application materials, other than the letters of reference or support, must be submitted online by 11:59pm Eastern on Wednesday, April 8, 2020.